floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is a Class Action Lawsuit in Florida?

 A class-action lawsuit is a legal action; it is also known as a “representative action.”
-A class of wronged people in the same or similar ways files a consolidated suit in a class-action lawsuit.
+Typically, a class of wronged people in the same or similar ways files a consolidated suit in a class-action lawsuit.
 One member of the class, together with their attorney, represents the class in court.

 According to Florida’s Rules of Civil Procedure, there are prerequisites to filing class-action lawsuits:

-• The court must determine that the number of claimants is so many that it is impossible to file separate cases
+• The court should determine that the number of claimants is so many that it is impractical to file separate cases

-• The class representative must make the same claims and defenses as each member of the class
+• The class representative should have the same claims and defenses as each member of the class

-• The class representative must represent and protect the interests of each member of the class
+• The class representative will need to represent and protect the interests of each member of the class

 • After the court determines that the class’s claims or defenses can be maintained, the suit cannot be voluntarily withdrawn without the court’s approval